 Amidst this inattention, it shouldn’t surprise us that large numbers of Americans and Europeans view nationalism and populism to be harbingers of Nazism’s second coming.
 Americans have lived in fear of a resurgent Nazi ethos since the end of World War II.
 This anxiety has taken real but tiny movements of alt-right cosplayers and neo-pagan fascists, and inflated their importance beyond reason.
 There’s little attempt to understand the actual sources or real currents of Nazi thought, let alone that of its fascist near-cousins.
 The end result is that almost no one pays close attention to what the Nazis actually believed.
 This context makes Johan Chapoutot’s The Law of Blood: Thinking and Acting as a Nazi a significant achievement, one that vividly grapples with the reality of why the Nazis acted as they did.

-The Law of Blood aims to uncover “the mental universe in which Nazi crimes took place and held meaning,” a task that most historians have avoided in favor of either pseudo-explanations like mass insanity or German barbaric exceptionalism, or alternatively, in a kind of confusion and despair.
+The Law of Blood aims to uncover “the mental universe in which Nazi crimes took place and held meaning,” a task that most historians have avoided in favor of pseudo-explanations like mass insanity or German barbaric exceptionalism.
 According to Chapoutot, perhaps the most popular recent examination of Nazism in practice—Christopher Browning’s Ordinary Men—suffers from similar failures: “His understanding of ‘ideology’ is largely one of simple ‘inculcation,’ or even ‘brainwashing’—something ineffectual and imposed from the outside.”
 By avoiding a deeper engagement with the substance of Nazi beliefs, we fail to notice that the concerns that actually animated the Nazis were far stranger and more peculiar to Germany than most people realize.

 These ideals came to prominence in the wake of 1918, part of the World War I generation’s effort to grapple with the failure of old certainties.
 Many adherents of these new movements accepted a view of social life as deeply driven by conflict.
 While those on the Left saw these conflicts as at least potentially resolvable through the transcendence of class, those on the Right tended to view conflict as an essential part of nature.
 A significant number of German soldiers left the war with the conviction that politics ought to resemble the experience of the front—with the clarifying unity and purpose of battle serving as the model for politics as whole.
 While the Nazis adopted this view, one common to many among the Freikorps, they took a different direction than most radical parties.